Existence of Large deviations rate function for any $S$-unimodal map: Preliminaries

 \subsection{Renormalization of $S$-unimodal maps}

-Let $f\colon X\to X$ be an $S$-unimodal map with a non-flat critical point $c$.
-A proper closed subinterval $J$ of $X$ is {\it restrictive} with {\it period} $p\geq1$ if the following holds (c.f. \cite[p.139]{dMevSt93}): \begin{enumerate} \item[1.] the interiors of $J,\ldots,f^{p-1}J$ are pairwise disjoint; \item[2.] $f^pJ\subset J$ and $f^p\partial J\subset\partial J$; \item[3.] one of the intervals $J,\ldots,f^{p-1}J$ contains the critical point $c$ in its interior; \item[4.] $J$ is maximal with respect to these properties: if $J'\supset J$ is a closed interval which is strictly contained in $X$ and satisfies the previous three properties with the same integer $p$, then $J'=J$. \end{enumerate} We define a strictly decreasing sequence of closed intervals
+Let $f\colon X\to X$ be a unimodal map with a non-flat critical point $c$.
+A proper closed subinterval $J$ of $X$ is {\it restrictive} of {\it period} $p\geq2$ if the following hold (c.f. \cite[p.139]{dMevSt93}): \begin{itemize} \item the interiors of $J,\ldots,f^{p-1}(J)$ are pairwise disjoint; \item $f^p(J)\subset J$ and $f^p(\partial J)\subset\partial J$; \item one of the intervals $J,\ldots,f^{p-1}(J)$ contains $c$ in its interior; \item $J$ is maximal with respect to these properties: if $J'\supset J$ is a closed interval which is strictly contained in $X$ and satisfies the previous three properties with the same integer $p$, then $J'=J$. \end{itemize} We define a strictly decreasing sequence of closed intervals

 which contain the critical point $c$, and a strictly increasing sequence of integers